 Under the terms of the "Memorandum of Understanding between North Dakota Department of Environmental Quality and the United States Environmental Protection Agency, Region 8" (2019), NDDEQ has been delegated authority to administer the Pretreatment Program.
 Under this delegation of authority, the department issues wastewater discharge permits for significant industrial users discharging to POTWs which have not been delegated authority to issue their own wastewater discharge permits.
-The requirements for a Pretreatment Program are contained in Title 40, part 403 of the Code of Federal Regulations.
-Under the requirements of the Pretreatment Program (40 CFR 403.8(f)(1)(iii)), the department is required to approve, condition, or deny new discharges or a significant increase in the discharge for existing significant industrial users (SIUs) (40 CFR 403.8(f)(1)(ii)).
+The requirements for a Pretreatment Program are contained in 40 CFR 403.
+Under the requirements of the Pretreatment Program (40 CFR 403.8(f)(1)(iii)), the department is required to approve, condition, or deny new discharges or a significant increase in the discharge for existing significant industrial users (SIUs) (40 CFR 403.8(f)(1)(i)).